 Attracting high quality workers starts with developing recruitment systems that reflect a more modern approach.
 These can include:

 - Setting up organization recruitment profiles on all major social networks.
 That way, millennials can learn more about the corporate culture and career opportunities.
 For example, a LinkedIn page can be a useful way to advertise and accept candidate applications.
 Another option is Jobcast, a Facebook® app that transforms a Facebook page into a recruitment site for more targeted efforts and has been used by organizations like Pizza Hut and Samsung.

 - Using mobile technology to facilitate face-to-face interactions between recruiters and candidates.
-Some great examples include HireVue Pro, which enables real-time and pre-recorded interviews and introductions; and GreenJobInterview, a mobile device enabled, video interviewing solution that helps organizations to reach a global market.
+A great example includes HireVue Pro, which enables real-time and prerecorded interviews and introductions.
 Recruiters can handle screenings with candidates and managers can get a sneak peek before bringing someone in for an interview.

 - Simplifying and streamlining the online application process.
 This will go a long way in attracting high quality workers.
 No candidate wants to spend hours filling out long applications; to improve your organization's ability to reel in millennials, a simple process takes precedence.
 Utilize the LinkedIn application, so candidates can apply in seconds using their profile data and an ATS that uploads resumes directly to the hiring database.